PabloDeWulf/pablodewulf.github.io/_projects/1_project.md

 importance: 1
 category: work
 ---
-In my second year engineering my friends and I recieved the task to make a autonomous stairs climbing robot.
+In my second year engineering my friends and I recieved the task to make an autonomous stairs climbing robot.
+This was by far one of the most fun projects I had done so far.
-Every project has a beautiful feature showcase page.
-It's easy to include images in a flexible 3-column grid format.
-Make your photos 1/3, 2/3, or full width.

-To give your project a background in the portfolio page, just add the img tag to the front matter like so:

-    ---
-    layout: page
-    title: project
-    description: a project with a background image
-    img: /assets/img/12.jpg
-    ---
+Here's some insight how we handled this project.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">